-You should however be able to get 2-3 good harvests from a plant before it loses its force and vigour.
+You should, however, be able to get 2-3 good harvests from a plant before it loses its force and vigor.

 Planting parsley indoors is easy.
-And as always we soak the parsley seeds for 24 hours in room temperature water before planting.
+And as always, soak the parsley seeds for 24 hours in room temperature water before planting.

 1. Choose your pot and potting soil

-I use plastic or ceramic pots or containers as they help me maintain and control the moisture.
+Use plastic or ceramic pots or containers to help maintain and control moisture.

-To help the parsley plants develop I use a pot that is at least 15 centimeters (6 inches) deep.
+To help the parsley plants develop, use a pot at least 15 centimeters (6 inches) deep.

-I choose a half and half mix of compost rich potting soil and a leaner cactus potting soil.
+Choose a half-and-half mix of compost-rich potting soil and leaner cactus potting soil.

 This mix will allow the seeds to germinate in the leaner soil.
-And as the roots develop the seedlings will have access to a richer soil in the bottom part of the pot.
+And as the roots develop, the seedlings will have access to richer soil in the bottom part of the pot.

-It may seem counterintuitive but planting your seeds in an over fertilized soil will risk burning the new roots as they are forming.
+It may seem counterintuitive, but planting your seeds in over-fertilized soil will risk burning the new roots as they form.

 2. Water and plant the seeds

-I then scatter the soaked parsley seeds generously on the surface of the pot.
+Then scatter the soaked parsley seeds generously on the pot’s surface.

-I press the seeds gently with my fingers to create contact between the seeds and the soil.
+Press the seeds gently with your fingers to create contact between the seeds and the soil.

-All we have to do is to provide water and to provide a sunny or light place for the seedling and plant to grow and develop.
+All you have to do is provide water and a sunny or light place for the seedling and plant to grow and develop.

 And there you have it.